This is one of my all-time favorite smoothie recipes. It’s healthy, but it’s also sweet, smooth, and green. What a treat!

 - 1 to 1.5 teaspoons of spirulina powder

-- For an added boost of protein, you can add Collagen Peptides or vegan Pea Protein (Note: This is totally OPTIONAL.)
+- For an added boost of protein, you can add Mama Natural Multi Collagen Protein or vegan Pea Protein (Note: This is totally OPTIONAL.)

 Mango Spirulina Smoothie Directions